-- Leave the ignition switch in the ON position for approximately 5 seconds. - Place the ignition switch in the OFF or LOCK position, and wait approximately 10 seconds. - 3.
-Repeat steps 1 and 2. - Restart the engine while holding the device (which may have caused the interference) separate from the registered key.
+- 2. Place the ignition switch in the OFF or LOCK position, and wait approximately 10 seconds. - 3.
+Repeat steps 1 and 2. - 4.
+Restart the engine while holding the device (which may have caused the interference) separate from the registered key.